 6. Certain valuables

-Most insurance policies include sublimits, or maximum amounts you can claim for certain categories of valuables, such as cash, art, jewelry, and securities.
-At The Co-operators, for example, standard homeowners’ insurance limits policyholders to $6,000 coverage for jewelry, watches, gems and furs, with a $4,000 limit for any one item.
+Most insurance policies maximum amounts you can claim for certain valuables, such as cash, art, jewelry, and securities.
+At The Co-operators, for example, standard homeowners’ insurance limits policyholders to $6,000 coverage for jewelry, watches, gems and furs.
+But, there’s also a $4,000 limit for any one item.
 Claims for stolen or damaged cash are capped at $500.
 If you do have a substantial jewelry collection, for example, you can buy higher limits of coverage.

 To estimate your insurance costs, get a home insurance quote.